manheim/vault-redirector-twisted/README.rst

 Installation
 ------------

 We recommend installing inside an isolated virtualenv.
-If you don't want to do that, please adjust the instructions as required:
+If you don't want to do that and would rather install system-wide, simply skip to the last step:

 1. ``virtualenv vault``
 2. ``source vault/bin/activate``